 Your whole body, including the head, will begin aching a few days before the rashes appear.

 You will develop low fever over time, signifying that it is time for a medical opinion.

 4. A General Feeling of Illness

 Lack of energy, tiredness and an overall feeling of coming down with a viral illness will indicate the disease.

-The best way to treat chicken pox while breastfeeding is, of course, to follow the instructions of your physician.
-Also, a dependable source of relief for itchy rashes can be found in Calamine lotions, which you can safely apply on your body.
+The best way to treat chickenpox while breastfeeding is, of course, to follow the instructions of your physician.
+Also, a dependable source of relief for itchy rashes can be found in calamine lotion, which you can safely apply o your body.

 Over-the-counter relief medicines may work for most kids and adults, but it is best to stick to the remedies suggested by your doctor, considering that your breast milk is providing nutrition to a child at this time too.

 Most doctors will also prescribe antihistamines that will reduce the effects of itching rashes.
 While they may fall short of the needs, it is best to stick to them while nursing.

 Studies have found that when a new mother is vaccinated post-partum, there is neither evidence of varicella virus in a new mother’s breast milk nor is there a transmission of the virus to infants in such a case.
 On the whole, doctors encourage physicians to identify women vulnerable to the virus during pregnancy and ensure they are vaccinated after giving birth.
 It is, therefore, completely safe to go for vaccination while nursing.

 Do You Have to Stop Breastfeeding When You Have Chickenpox?